PreMiD/Localization/dev/presence.md

 }

 setInterval(myOutsideHeavyLiftingFunction, 10000);
-//Run the function seperate from the UpdateData event every 10 seconds to get and set the variables which UpdateData picks up
+//Run the function separate from the UpdateData event every 10 seconds to get and set the variables which UpdateData picks up

 */